rohitghsh/InsuranceFraudDetection/README.md

 ## Dataset Description
 All first-party physical damage claims will be filtered by claim handlers and some of them will be referred to the fraud detection team.
-Your data is a sample of these referred claims from 2015 to 2016.
+The data is a sample of these referred claims from 2015 to 2016.

-As a simplification, I am just going to work with the train dataset (linked below).
-This is because it has the answers!
-All teams will use the same random_seed to split the data into train and test - Dave will do this part for you.
-You may not delete rows in the test partition, use transform() to update rows in test partition, you can do almost anything you want on the train partition.
-If there is data leakage, you automatically go into last place (more on that later.)

-Your work is to build a model on the training data and apply your model to predict the fraud indicator for each claim in the test data.

 ## Variable Descriptions